MartinMiles/awesome-sitecore/readme.md

 - [Sitecore Endpoints](https://github.com/MartinMiles/Sitecore.Endpoints) - ready to pick-and-use samples of Sitecore Services Client and Sitecore WebApi implemented in a form Helix feature.
 - [Odata.SitecoreExample](https://github.com/ianjohngraham/Odata.SitecoreExample) - an example of a Sitecore oData Repository.
+- [Web API Session-Enabled Routes](https://github.com/coreyasmith/WebApiEnableSessionHandler) - Sitecore pipeline processor and extensions to the HttpRouteCollection to enable session in Web API 2.

 ## Workflows